Phillo93/Phillo93/README.md

 ![GIF](https://media.giphy.com/media/3o6ZtpxSZbQRRnwCKQ/giphy.gif)

-# Hi there 👋
+# Hello and welcome to my Github page 👋

-I'm Philipp from NRW, Germany.
+my name is Philipp, and I have a been interest in programming and web development.

-I have a been interest in web development and im currently enrolled in a bootcamp in this field.
+Currently, I'm enrolled in a bootcamp to learn programming and immerse myself in the world of web development.

 My hobbies include: